A Grover-compatible manifold optimization algorithm for quantum search: Preliminary

 which is designed to approximate the ideal target state, namely, the uniform superposition over all marked items,

 The query complexity of the Grover's algorithm is typically considered as the number of calls to $U_g(\beta)=e^{i \beta H_g}$.
-The circuit implementations of these two types of gates can be found in many standard textbook on quantum computing \cite{kaye2006introduction,nielsen2010quantum} and are not the focus of this work.
+The circuit implementations of these two types of gates can be found in many standard textbooks on quantum computing \cite{kaye2006introduction,nielsen2010quantum} and are not the focus of this work.

+We next place several Grover-type algorithms within the above framework to highlight how different choices of the angle parameters $\alpha_k$ and $\beta_k$ lead to different variants.
 In the original formulation of Grover's algorithm \cite{grover1996fast}, the parameters are chosen as $\alpha_k=\beta_k=\pi$ for all $k$.
 This choice, however, makes the procedure vulnerable to the soufflé problem \cite{brassard1997searching}, where performing too many Grover iterations drives the state past the target instead of toward it when the number of marked states $M$ is underestimated.
-To solve this overshoot, the so-called $\pi/3$ algorithm \cite{grover2005fixed} prescribes the fixed angles $\alpha_k=\beta_k=\pi/3$, though this modification sacrifices the quadratic speedup.
-The fixed-point algorithm \cite{yoder2014fixed} was introduced to suppress overshooting while still preserving the quadratic speedup.
+To mitigate this overshooting issue, the $\pi/3$ algorithm \cite{grover2005fixed} uses the fixed angles $\alpha_k=\beta_k=\pi/3$, though at the cost of losing the quadratic speedup.
+The fixed-point algorithm \cite{yoder2014fixed} uses a carefully designed sequence of $\alpha_k$ and $\beta_k$ to suppress overshooting while preserving the quadratic speedup.
+These Grover-type methods differ mainly in their deterministic choices of angles.
+In contrast, the method proposed later in this paper adaptively determines $\alpha_k$ and $\beta_k$ at each iteration using the latest Riemannian gradient and step size information.